-In this part, the square monopole antenna with different design parameters were constructed, and the numerical and experimental results of the input impedance and radiation characteristics are presented and discussed.
+In this part, the square monopole antenna with different design parameters were constructed and the numerical and experimental results of the input impedance and radiation characteristics are presented and discussed.
 The parameters of this proposed antenna are studied by changing one parameter at a time and fixing the others.
+The simulated results are obtained using the Ansoft simulation software high-frequency structure simulator [16].
 Figure 2 depicts the structure of the different square antennas.
 As illustrated in Fig. 3, bandwidth is increased dramatically and the third resonance has been excited by cutting an inverted T-shaped notch on the ground.
-The upper frequency limit of the bandwidth is affected by using a pair of L-shaped arms on the back in a way that the L-shaped arms causes to create a resonance at 11 GHz that extends the bandwidth.
-However, the main purpose form using a pair of L-shaped arms was to obtain a notch.
+The upper frequency limit of the bandwidth is affected by using the pair of L-shaped arms on the back in a way that the L-shaped arms causes to create a resonance at 11 GHz, that extends the bandwidth.
+However, the main purpose for using a pair of Lshape arms was to obtain a notch.

-Fig. 2. (a) The ordinary square antenna, (b) the antenna with an inverted T-shape notch on the ground plane, and (c) the antenna with a pair of L-shaped arms on the back (DGS technique).
+Fig. 2. (a) The ordinary square antenna, (b) the antenna with an inverted T-shape notch on the ground plane and (c) the antenna with a pair of L-shaped arms on the back (DGS technique).

 Fig. 3.
-Simulated reflection coefficient characteristics for the various square monopole antenna structures, as shown in Fig. 2.
+Simulated return loss characteristics for the various square monopole antenna structures, as shown in Fig. 2.

-In this work, through new technique of DGS and by a pair of L-shaped arms, a band-stop performance at frequency 5.5 GHz is produced that has an acceptable bandwidth.
-The central frequency of notch can easily be shifted by some key parameters like L1.
+In this work, through new technique of DGS and by a pair of L-shape arms, a band-stop performance at frequency 5.5 GHz is produced that has an acceptable bandwidth.
+The central frequency of notch can easily be shifted by some key parameters, like L1.
 Figure 4 exhibits the different structures of the antenna showing major elements of generating a stop-band, namely a pair of L-shaped arms and shorting pin.
-Figure 5 demonstrates the voltage standing wave ratio (VSWR) for the three cases shown in Fig. 4.
-It is quite apparent that the pair of L-shaped arms have effect on notched band at center frequency 5.5 GHz, while shorting pin produces a stop band at center frequency 3.5 GHz to filter WLAN and WiMAX bands, respectively.
-Meanwhile, it is found out that both notches are autonomous; i.e., they have no effect on each other.
-As illustrated in Fig. 6, parameter L5 has a considerable influence on frequency shifting.
-Increasing the length of L5 results in decreasing the center frequency while the rejection magnitude is nearly constant.
-A best value L5 for covering 5.15 to 5.825 GHz band corresponds to 11.5 mm.
-In this study, to generate the band-stop performance on WiMAX band with center frequency 3.5 GHz, we used an arm with length L1+L2 that has been connected to a shorting pin.
+Figure 5 demonstrates the Voltage Standing Wave Ratio (VSWR) for the three cases shown in Fig. 4.
+It is quite apparent that the pair of L-shaped arms has effect on notched band at center frequency 5.5 GHz, while shorting pin produces a stop band at center frequency 3.5 GHz, to filter WLAN and WiMAX bands, respectively.